ValveSoftware/Fossilize/README.md

 When referring to other VK handle types like `pImmutableSamplers` in `VkDescriptorSetLayout`, or `VkRenderPass` in `VkPipeline`, a 1-indexed format is used.
 0 represents `VK_NULL_HANDLE` and 1+, represents an array index into the respective array (off-by-one).
 Data blobs (specialization constant data, SPIR-V) are encoded in base64, but I'll likely need something smarter to deal with large applications which have half a trillion SPIR-V files.
+When recording or replaying, a mapping from and to real Vk object handles must be provided by the application so the offset-based indexing scheme can be resolved to real handles.

 ## Vulkan layer capture